mj-e-boc/Leaderboard-setup-project/README.md

 In order to run this project you need:

+- Python 3.8 or higher
+- MySQL Workbench
-- A computer with terminal
+- A terminal or command-line interface

 ### Setup